Neuroblastoma is a malignant (cancerous) tumor

 - Bone pain or tenderness

-(if the cancer spreads to the bones)
+(if the cancer has spread to the bones)

 - Enlarged abdomen (from a large tumor or excess fluid)